-24 See 19 CFR 351.412(d).
+25 See 19 CFR 351.412(d).

-25 For further explanation of our LOT analysis, see Preliminary Sales Calculation Memorandum.
+26 For further explanation of our LOT analysis, see Preliminary Sales Calculation Memorandum.

-26 See Stainless Steel Plate in Coils from Belgium: Final Results of Antidumping Duty Administrative Review, 74 FR 53468 (October 19, 2009).
+27 See Stainless Steel Plate in Coils from Belgium: Final Results of Antidumping Duty Administrative Review, 74 FR 53468 (October 19, 2009).

-because we determine that the below-cost sales were not made in substantial quantities.
-Where 20 percent or more of a respondent's home market sales of a model are at prices less than the COP, we disregard the below cost sales because (1) they are made within an extended period of time in substantial quantities in accordance with sections 773(b)(2)(B) and (C) of the Act and (2) based on our comparison of prices to the weighted average of the COPs, they are at prices which would not permit the recovery of all costs within a reasonable period of time in accordance with section 773(b)(2)(D) of the Act.
+normal course of trade.
+Pursuant to section 773(b)(2)(B) and (C) of the Act, where less than 20 percent of sales of a given product were at prices less than the COP, we did not disregard below-cost sales of that product because we determine that the below-cost sales were not made in substantial quantities.
+Where 20 percent or more of a respondent's home market sales of a model are at prices less than the COP, we disregard the below-cost sales when: (1) they are made within an extended period of time in "substantial quantities." in accordance with sections 773(b)(2)(B) and (C) of the Act and (2) based on our comparison of prices to the weighted average of the COPs, the sales are at prices which would not permit the recovery of all costs within a reasonable period of time in accordance with section 773(b)(2)(D) of the Act.

 Our cost test indicated that ASB had home market sales that were sold at prices below the COP within an extended period of time in substantial quantities and were at prices which would not permit the recovery of all costs within a reasonable period of time.
-See Preliminary Analysis Memorandum.
-Thus, we have disregarded the below-cost sales and used the remaining sales as the basis for NV, in accordance with section 773(b)(1) of the Act.
+Thus, we preliminarily disregarded the below-cost sales and used the remaining sales as the basis for NV, in accordance with section 773(b)(1) of the Act.